The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Introduction

 \subsubsection{Refined BSD type conjectures}

-In \cite{mazur-tate}, Mazur and Tate proposed several conjectures refining the BSD conjectures equivariantly.
-Since the initial Fitting ideals are used in the formulation of their weak main conjecture, it would be regarded as the first approach towards the structure of Selmer groups.
-Theorem \ref{thm:refined-bsd} refines their weak vanishing conjecture \cite[Conjecture 1]{mazur-tate} by making their inequality into the equality when the character is trivial and also refines their weak main conjecture \cite[Conjecture 3]{mazur-tate} and a ``Birch--Swinnerton-Dyer type" conjecture \cite[Conjecture 4]{mazur-tate} by considering all the higher Fitting ideals but with no equivariant variation.
-We refer to \cite{ota-thesis, kim-kurihara, kataoka-thesis, kataoka-stark-equivariant, burns-sakamoto-sano-3, burns-macias-castillo, burns-kurihara-sano, burns-kurihara-sano-2} for the recent developments.
+In \cite{mazur-tate}, Mazur and Tate proposed several conjectures on equivariant refinements of the BSD conjecture.
+Theorem \ref{thm:refined-bsd} refines their weak vanishing conjecture \cite[Conj.
+1]{mazur-tate} by making their inequality into the equality when the character is trivial and also refines their weak main conjecture \cite[Conj.
+3]{mazur-tate} and a ``Birch--Swinnerton-Dyer type" conjecture \cite[Conj.
+4]{mazur-tate} by considering all the higher Fitting ideals (but with no equivariant variation).